SrMathew/nodejs-api-express-sequelize/README.md

 		-detail: all fields, associated films - by ID -
 		-crud:
 			- create -
-			- update -
+			- update -  - by Id
-			- delete -
+			- delete -  - by Id
 		-search: name, filter by age, weight or associated films

 	-film: